-- Describe the design team's or proposed board members' ties to the targeted communit(ies). - What community meetings, events, or volunteer opportunities have members of the design team attended to make additional connections and enhance members' understanding of the targeted communit(ies)? - Describe how the design team sought input on the school model from existing institutions, key community leaders or advisors, businesses, parents, and residents.
+- As the design team has continued its outreach in the community, has the design team's understanding of any challenges or needs of the community changed or evolved?
+If so, please describe. - What additional community meetings, events, or volunteer opportunities have members of the design team attended to make additional connections and enhance members' understanding of the targeted communit(ies)?
 List all meetings held.
-Indicate whether the design team incorporated any community input into the school model.
-Why or why not? - Describe the existing assets in the communit(ies) (e.g., individuals, associations, organizations, institutions, physical assets) that may support students, families, and the school if approved to open. - How does the proposed school address the needs of the communit(ies) and build upon community assets?
-Why is the proposed school a good fit for the targeted communit(ies)?
+What additional input has the design team received from the community?
+How, if at all, has that input affected or been incorporated into the proposed school model? - Describe the existing assets in the communit(ies) (e.g., individuals, associations, organizations, institutions, physical assets) that may support students, families, and the school if approved to open.

-1.3.2: Informing the Community
+1.4.2: Informing the Community

-- Describe how the design team informed the community about the proposed school.
+- Describe how the design team has interacted with the community about the proposed school.
 The response should include concrete evidence of the strategies that the design team used to inform community members of the proposed school(s) (e.g., community meetings, one-on-one meetings, flyers or mailers, on-the-ground outreach, faith-based outreach, presence at community events, and attendance at Aldermanic ward nights). - Describe the structure of at least one community meeting that the design team hosted.

 Note: Descriptions of outreach efforts included in the proposal narrative may be most effectively organized in tables.
-See the 2018 New Schools Resource Guide for examples.
+See the Resource Guide for examples.

-In Appendix 1.3, applicants must include copies of presentations and sign-in sheets community meetings hosted by the applicant.
+In Appendix 1.4, applicants must include copies of presentations and sign-in sheets from community meetings hosted by the applicant.

-Applicants may include the following in Appendix 1.3:
+Applicants may include the following in Appendix 1.4: